-Trimming is an important aspect of harvesting because it can make such a great impact on the look, potency, and smoke of the final marijuana.
-Well-trimmed bud will make buyers excited and it will sell much more quickly because it is aesthetically pleasing and shows off the beauty of cannabis.
-Badly trimmed bud does not give off a good first impression and brings down the entire quality of the cannabis.
-Poorly trimmed bud dilutes the overall potency of the flower as the less potent leaves are wrapping around the outside of the bud and smoking it will feel harsher.
+Trimmingis an important aspect of harvesting because it can make such a profound impact on the look, potency, and smoke of the finalmarijuana.
+Well-trimmed bud will make buyers excited, and it will sell much more quickly because it is aesthetically pleasing and shows off the beauty of cannabis.
+Poorly trimmed bud does not give off a good first impression and brings down the entire quality of the cannabis.
+It also dilutes the overall potency of the flower as the less potent leaves are wrapping around the outside of the bud and smoking it will feel harsher.

 There are two methods to choose from when it comes to trimming cannabis.
 One grower will swear on one method and another grower will convince you the other method is better.
-Some growers trim their marijuana before drying and this is called a “wet trim” as the leaves are still wet when the trimming process takes place.
-The other method is known as a “dry trim”.
-This is when you trim the leaves after the bud has already dried before you trim off the sugar leaves.
+Some growers trim their marijuana before drying and this is called a wet trim as the leaves are still wet when the trimming process takes place.
+The other method is known as a dry trim.
+This is when you trim the leaves after the bud has already dried.
 It all comes down to personal preference although the wet trim seems to be the most popular method.

 Let’s first talk about a wet trim.
 The pros of this method are that there is only one round of trimming, so when it dries, the buds can go directly into a jar for curing.
 You can get a closer trim, fewer trichomes are lost, and some say it is faster.

-To begin your wet trim you will use your large shears to cut the branches off the cannabis plant.
-You can hang your freshly cut buds on a line so they don’t get squashed in the container near your workstation.
+To begin your wet trim, you will use your large shears to cut the branches off the cannabis plant.
+You can hang your freshly cut buds on a line, so they don’t get squashed in the container near your workstation.
 You want to first remove the fan leaves starting at the base.
 The fan leaves will just be normal leaves without trichomes on them.
-You can save these fan leaves if you grew organically without pesticides and use them for juicing.
+You could save these fan leaves if you grew organically without pesticides and use them for juicing.